iaaoaz/aziaao.org/content/_index.md

 ---
 title: AZ IAAO
 featured_image: "/images/iaao_tonal_logotype_only.png"
-description: The last theme you'll ever need.
-Maybe.
+description: Welcome to the Arizona chapter of the International Association of Assessing Officers

 ---
-Welcome to the Arizona chapter of the International Association of Assessing Officers.
+We are a organization committed to fair and equitable property valuation.